Generic Name: emtricitabine and tenofovir alafenamide (Oral route)

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-This medicine may cause a rare, but serious, unwanted effect called lactic acidosis (too much acid in the blood).
+This medicine may cause a rare, but serious, unwanted effect called lactic acidosis (too much acid in the blood) and liver toxicity.
+These reactions are more common if you are female, obese, or have been taking anti-HIV medicines for a long time.
 Call your doctor right away if you have abdominal or stomach discomfort, a decreased appetite, diarrhea, fast and shallow breathing, a general feeling of discomfort, muscle pain or cramping, nausea, shortness of breath, sleepiness, or unusual tiredness or weakness.